 In 2014 and 2015, a female osprey with a metal band around her leg was seen.
 We reported the band number to the United States Geological Survey Bird Banding Program and received the band report.
 This banded female osprey is not the resident female and may have lost her mate and/or was looking for a new partner.

-In 2015, three osprey chicks successfully fledged.
+In 2015, three osprey chicks fledged.
+In 2016, one osprey chick fledged.
+In 2017 and 2018, three osprey chicks fledged.
 See the interactive timeline above for specific dates and other significant events.

-The camera is an Axis P5534 network camera that can pan, tilt, and zoom.
+Camera #1 is an Axis P5635-E MkII network camera that can pan, tilt, and zoom.
 A microphone is positioned under the camera to record sound.
-They are powered directly from a building that is approximately 750 feet away but the video and audio feed is transmitted wirelessly.
+They are powered directly from a building that is approximately 750 feet away but the video and audio feed are transmitted wirelessly.

 A lightning rod, two lightning suppression units, and shielded cables are used to protect the setup from lightning strikes.

 A huge thanks goes to View Into The Blue, a company in Boulder County that specializes in streaming webcams, for helping us with our osprey cam setup.
-This is our fifth year running the camera and our first few years were plagued with technical difficulties.
-View Into The Blue helped us work out those issue and last year we had a successful watching season with no major technical issues.
+This is our tenth year running the camera and our first few years were plagued with technical difficulties.
+View Into The Blue was instrumental in helping us with our camera setup.

 Osprey migrate far to the south every year to Central or South America.
 The male, female, and offspring all go their separate ways.
 The male and female migrate and winter separately but return to the same nesting site each year.
 Offspring usually remain at their wintering grounds for their entire first year before beginning a migration and nesting pattern.
 There are no markings to indicate which osprey is male and which is female, but the females are generally larger than the males.
 They show up around the first of April and complete mating and egg-laying within the first two weeks after both have arrived.
 They leave between September and October, after the chicks have fledged.